Home | Books | Music | Events | New work | Contact & ordering

 to kick away the ball of the world

-on which the other stands.
+on which the other stands,

-Sweating the colours of brands,
+Sweating the colours

-nor is he numbered with the dead,
+not a man, nor is he numbered with the dead,

-the filament of all these lights
+of all these lights

-revolving his head.
+revolving his

 Being desire,